mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/1.0.x/credentials/index.md

     `true`\|`false`.

-Creating a `Secret` with environment variables requires a YAML specification file (e.g. `secret.yaml`) with the following contents:
+Creating a `Secret` with environment variables requires a YAML specification file (for example `secret.yaml`) with the following contents:

     apiVersion: v1
     kind: Secret